Musa Danladi Abubakar

-Justice Musa Danladi Abubakar LLB, BL (born 21 November 1958) is a Nigerian lawyer and current serving chief judge of Katsina State from 2018.
-He administered the oath of office to the current governor of Katsina State Rt.
+HON.
+Justice Musa Danladi Abubakar NPOM, LLB, BL (born 21 November 1958) is a Nigerian lawyer and current serving chief judge of Katsina State from 2018.
+He administered the oath of office to the former governor of Katsina State Rt.
 Hon.
 Alh.
 Aminu Bello Masari.
 He was the chairman of the Taraba State Governorship Election Petition Tribunal who declared Hajiya Aisha Jummai Alhassan of the All Progressive Congress (APC) winner of the controversial governorship election, 2015 in Taraba State.

 Early life

 Musa Danladi Abubakar was born on 21 November 1958 to a business family in Funtua, Katsina state.

 Education

 Abubakar started his early education at his father's home, in which he learned some basic principles of Islamic jurisprudence.
 He attended Aya primary School, GSS Zaria and later GSS Funtua before joining Bayero University College which metamorphosed into Bayero University Kano from 1978 to 1981.
 There he obtained his degree in Law and he was called to the bar in Nigerian Law School in the same year.